Fahrenheit: Canada

 Canada has passed legislation favoring the International System of Units, while also maintaining legal definitions for traditional Canadian imperial units.
 Canadian weather reports are conveyed using degrees Celsius with occasional reference to Fahrenheit especially for cross-border broadcasts.
 Fahrenheit is still used on virtually all Canadian ovens.
 Thermometers, both digital and analog, sold in Canada usually employ both the Celsius and Fahrenheit scales.

 European Union

-In the European Union, it is mandatory to use kelvins or degrees Celsius when quoting temperature for "economic, public health, public safety and administrative" purposes, though degrees Fahrenheit may be used alongside degrees Celsius as a supplementary unit.
-For example, the laundry symbols used in the United Kingdom follow the recommendations of ISO 3758:2005 showing the temperature of the washing machine water in degrees Celsius only.
-The equivalent label in North America uses one to six dots to denote temperature with an optional temperature in degrees Celsius.
+In the European Union, it is mandatory to use Kelvins or degrees Celsius when quoting temperature for "economic, public health, public safety and administrative" purposes, though degrees Fahrenheit may be used alongside degrees Celsius as a supplementary unit.

 United Kingdom

+Most British people use Celsius.
+However, the use of Fahrenheit still may appear at times alongside degrees Celsius in the print media with no standard convention for when the measurement is included.

-Although Fahrenheit was the most popular scale in the United Kingdom, for many years Celsius has been the primary scale used, and it has been taught in schools since the 1970s.
-Within unregulated sectors, such as journalism, the use of Fahrenheit in the United Kingdom follows no fixed pattern, with degrees Fahrenheit sometimes appearing alongside degrees Celsius.
-The Daily Telegraph does not mention Fahrenheit on its daily weather page, while The Times also has an all-metric daily weather page but has a Celsius-to-Fahrenheit conversion table.
-When publishing news stories, some UK tabloids have adopted a tendency of using degrees Celsius in headlines and discussion relating to low temperatures and Fahrenheit for mid to high temperatures.
-In February 2006, the writer of an article in The Times suggested that the rationale was one of emphasis: "−6 °C" sounds colder than "21 °F", and "94 °F" sounds more impressive than "34 °C".
+For example, The Times has an all-metric daily weather page but includes a Celsius-to-Fahrenheit conversion table.
+Some UK tabloids have adopted a tendency of using Fahrenheit for mid to high temperatures.
+It has been suggested that the rationale to keep using Fahrenheit was one of emphasis for high temperatures: "−6 °C" sounds colder than "21 °F", and "94 °F" sounds more sensational than "34 °C".